 - a Section 6Q Notice (Privacy Act) informing that a payment is overdue.
 This could be combined with a Section 88 Notice advising a default (overdue payment) under the National Credit Code

-- a Section 21D(3) Notice (Privacy Act) advising that you are going to be default listed and informing how much has been outstanding for more than 60 days.
+- a Section 21D Notice (Privacy Act) advising that you are going to be default listed and informing how much has been outstanding for more than 60 days.

-A listing can then be made 14 days after the Section 21D(3) Notice has been sent, but not later than three months from that notice.
+A listing can then be made 14 days after the Section 21D Notice has been sent, but not later than three months from that notice.

 Further notices and listings can be made for the same loan if further amounts become overdue by 60 days and are more than $150.
 If the loan is accelerated, the entire balance can be used for notices and subsequent listing.

 Paying a debt listed on the credit report will only result in an update that the debt is now paid.
 It will not result in the listing being deleted.
 A listing will only be deleted if it should not have been made in the first place or the information is automatically deleted because of the passage of time.

 If a hardship request is underway

-Unless the consumer has made the same request in the last four months, if they make a hardship request they cannot be default listed until 14 days have elapsed from notification of a hardship variation refusal (s 9.1 Credit Reporting Code).
-The consumer cannot be default listed while a dispute is with a financial services ombudsman.
+Unless the consumer has made the same request in the last four months, if they make a hardship request they cannot be default listed until 14 days have elapsed from notification of a hardship variation refusal (s 9.1 Privacy Credit Reporting Code).
+The consumer cannot be default listed while a dispute is with the Australian Financial Complaints Authority (AFCA).

 Cannot list twice